0xPexy/solidity-materials/security-and-auditing-full-course-s23/s1-review/2-solidity.md

 | `internal` | Contract + derivatives | Equivalent to OOP `protected` |
 | `private` | Declaring contract only | Bytecode still visible on‑chain |

-> Tip : For library‑style helper functions that don’t modify state, mark them internal and add the pure or view mutability specifier to enable maximum optimisation.
+> Tip : For library‑style helper functions that don’t modify state, mark them internal and add the pure or view mutability specifier to enable maximum optimization.
 >